-The EMSC Program works to decrease pediatric mortality and morbidity due to severe illness or injury by enhancing pediatric emergency care services throughout the state.
+The KYEMSC Program works to decrease pediatric mortality and morbidity due to severe illness or injury by enhancing pediatric emergency care services throughout the state.
 It does this by building partnerships across the continuum of emergency care, offering special programs and training opportunities, and through policy development.